Marek Edelman: World War II

 The Germans proceeded to flush out the few remaining fighters by burning down the ghetto - Edelman always insisted, "We were beaten by the flames, not the Germans."
 At that juncture, couriers from the Polish underground outside the ghetto came through the sewers that still linked it with the rest of Warsaw.
 On the morning of May 10, Edelman and his few remaining comrades escaped through the sewers and made their way to the non-Ghetto part of Warsaw to find safety among their Polish compatriots.
 At this point the Uprising was over and the fate of those fighters who had remained behind is unknown.

 After World War II, the Ghetto Uprising was sometimes given as an unusual instance of active Jewish resistance in the face of the horror perpetrated by the Germans.
-However, Marek never saw a difference in the character of those who fought in the Uprising and those who were sent to the death camps, as, in his view, all involved were simply dealing with an inevitable death as best as they knew how.
+However, Marek never saw a difference in the character of those who fought in the Uprising and those who were sent to the death camps, as, in his view, all involved were simply dealing with an inevitable death as well as they knew how.

 In mid-1944, Edelman, as a member of the leftist Armia Ludowa (People's Army), participated in the citywide Warsaw Uprising, when Polish forces rose up against the Germans before being forced to surrender after 63 days of fighting.
-After the capitulation, Edelman together with a group of other ŻOB fighters, hid out in the ruins of the city as one of the Robinson Crusoes of Warsaw before being rescued and evacuated with the help from the centrist Armia Krajowa (Home Army).
+After the capitulation, Edelman together with a group of other ŻOB fighters, hid out in the ruins of the city as one of the Robinson Crusoes of Warsaw before being rescued and evacuated with the help of the centrist Armia Krajowa (Home Army).

 Later life

 Edelman's hospital upbringing had proven invaluable in the Warsaw Ghetto.
 After World War II, he studied at Łódź Medical School and became a noted cardiologist who invented an original life-saving operation.
-In 1948 Edelman actively opposed the incorporation of the Bund into the Polish United Workers' Party (Poland's communist party), which led to the communists disbanding the organization.
+In 1948, Edelman actively opposed the incorporation of the Bund into the Polish United Workers' Party (Poland's Communist party), which led to the Communists disbanding the organization.
 In 1976, he became an activist with the Workers' Defence Committee (Komitet Obrony Robotników) and later with the Solidarity movement.
 Edelman publicly denounced racism and promoted human rights.

 In 1981, when General Wojciech Jaruzelski declared martial law, Edelman was interned by the government.
-In 1983, he refused to take part in the official celebrations of the 40th anniversary of the Warsaw Ghetto Uprising sponsored by Poland's communist government, believing that this "would be an act of cynicism and contempt" in a country "where social life is dominated throughout by humiliation and coercion."
-Instead, he walked with friends to the street where Mordechai Anielewicz's bunker had been located.
-Edelman took part in the Round Table Talks as Solidarity's consultant on health policy.
+In 1983, he refused to take part in the official celebrations of the 40th anniversary of the Warsaw Ghetto Uprising sponsored by Poland's Communist government.

+In an open letter dated February 2, 1983, he wrote of his refusal of invitation:Forty years ago we fought not only for our lives.
+We fought for life in dignity and freedom.
+To celebrate our anniversary there where social life is dominated throughout by humiliation and coercion would be to deny our fight.